Nathan-Wall/Spawn/README.md

 	MediumPepperoniPizza.diameter; // => '20cm'
 	MediumPepperoniPizza.toppings; // => undefined

-Properties inherit a false writable or configurable state.
+Properties can be added with a false writable or configurable state.

     FrozenPizza = like(PepperoniPizza, Object.freeze({
         thaw: function() { console.log('thawing!'); }